chistopher/girgs/README.md

 with a special case implementation for hyperbolic random graphs (HRG).
 Details on the algorithms as well as the models can be found in our corresponding paper:
 Efficiently Generating Geometric Inhomogeneous and Hyperbolic Random Graphs ([conference version](http://dx.doi.org/10.4230/LIPIcs.ESA.2019.21), [full version](https://arxiv.org/abs/1905.06706)).
+To cite this work, please use the bibtex entry for our conference version.

 We provide a C++ library and a command line client for each of the two generators.